rif/spark/README.md

 For those occasions when your webserver is down and you want to display a quick maintainance note.
 Or just want to quickly demo a static site.
 Or whatever :)

 It can take a directory, a file or directly the body string.
+The `-proxy` flag can be useful when used as a development server.

 ```